 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Scotiabank Chile S.A.'s score of 51 is higher than 72% of the industry.
+Scotiabank Chile S.A.'s score of 26 is lower than 58% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Scotiabank Chile S.A. currently does not report specific carbon emissions data, as indicated by the absence of emissions figures in kg CO2e.
 However, the organisation is part of a corporate family relationship with The Bank of Nova Scotia, from which it inherits emissions data and climate commitments.
 This cascading relationship places Scotiabank Chile S.A. at a level 2 in terms of data sourcing.
 While there are no specific reduction targets or initiatives reported for Scotiabank Chile S.A., it is important to note that the overarching commitments and performance metrics are derived from The Bank of Nova Scotia.
 This parent organisation may have established science-based targets and sustainability initiatives that influence Scotiabank Chile's climate strategy.
 In summary, while Scotiabank Chile S.A. lacks direct emissions data and specific reduction targets, it is aligned with the broader climate commitments of its parent company, The Bank of Nova Scotia, which may include industry-standard climate initiatives and performance metrics.